-Knowing your zone informs you of the following:
+Knowing your hardiness zone lets you determine the following information:

-Seed companies, and their websites, have information regarding planting success for specific flowers, herbs, and produce in regards to your zone.
-When you begin shopping for seeds be cognizant of the seed’s performance and what is noted in the product descriptions.
+Seed companies have information on their websites regarding planting success for specific flowers, herbs, and produce within your hardiness zone.
+As you shop for seeds, be cognizant of the seed’s history in your zone.
+Much of this information will be noted in the product descriptions.

 Planning Your Garden

-After creating goals and understanding what grows well in your hardiness zone, you are ready to begin mapping out and planning your garden.
+Now that you understand what grows well in your hardiness zone, you are ready to begin mapping out and planning your garden.
 We’ve found the easiest way to go about this is to take it back to good old-fashioned pencil and paper.
-Using our Downloadable Garden Planner, you can sketch out your gardening space and scale the area to get an accurate read on how many plants you can accommodate.
+Need a little prompting?
+Try using our simple Downloadable Garden Planner!
+You can sketch out your gardening space at scale to get an accurate read on how many plants you can accommodate.

 Your one stop resource for a beautiful outdoor living space.
 Find CobraCo™ flower planters, plant stands, fire pits and more!
 We have everything you need to decorate your patio, yard, porch, deck and garden.